-Over recent years, significant effort has been made by the research community to understand the mechanical behavior of granular materials using the Discrete Element Method (DEM) (Cundall and Strack, 1979).
-DEM studies have focused particularly on uncemented sands, but there have also been notable works on the simulation of cemented soils and rocks (Cundall, 1987; Potyondy and Cundall, 2004; O'Sullivan, 2011; Jiang et al. 2007; 2011; Cheung et al., 2013; De Bono and McDowell, 2014; Shen et al. 2016).
-Cementation between the particles occurs often in natural sands and results from depositional and diagenetic processes.
-A significant portion of engineering activities may involve bonded geo-materials, for example, lightly or moderately cemented soils as well as sedimentary rocks and there have been many attempts to examine these geo-materials in the laboratory through multi-scale studies and element-type tests with microscopic observations (e.g. Cuccovillo and Coop, 1999, Alvarado et al., 2012).
+(DEM) (Cundall and Strack 1979).
+DEM studies have focused particularly on uncemented sands, but there have also been notable works on the simulation of cemented soils and rocks (Cundall 1987; Potyondy and Cundall 2004; O'Sullivan 2011; Jiang, Yu, and Leroueil 2007; Jiang et al. 2011; Cheung, O'Sullivan, and Coop 2013; de Bono and McDowell 2014; Shen, Jiang, and Thornton 2016).
+Cementation between particles occurs often in natural sands and results from depositional and diagenetic processes.
+A significant portion of engineering activities may involve bonded geomaterials, for example lightly or moderately cemented soils as well as sedimentary rocks, and there have been many attempts to examine these geomaterials in the laboratory through multiscale studies and element-type tests with microscopic observations (e.g., Cuccovillo and Coop 1999; Alvarado, Coop, and Willson 2012).

-In DEM simulations of cemented geo-materials, an important input is the contact model for bonded grains (e.g. Jiang et al. 2006; Jiang et al. 2012b), the validation of which would typically require complex load path tests including normal and shear forces and moments.
-However, over recent years, there has been only limited work concerning the micromechanics of bonded grains (Jiang et al. 2012a; Jiang et al. 2015).
+In DEM simulations of cemented geomaterials, an important input is the contact model for bonded grains (e.g., Jiang, Yu, and Harris 2006; Jiang and Murakami 2012), the validation of which would typically require complex load path tests, including normal and shear forces and moments.
+However, over recent years, there has been only limited work concerning the micromechanics of bonded grains (Jiang et al. 2012, 2015).

-This note describes the basic technical features of a new micromechanical apparatus which is capable of conducting experiments on cemented grains with the application of complex load paths, which allows a more systematic study into cemented sands at the grain scale.
-Preliminary results on Leighton Buzzard sand quartz grains cemented with gypsum are presented and discussed.
-The role of such an apparatus would be to provide the micro-mechanical input parameters needed for better DEM modeling of cemented sands.
+This note describes the basic technical features of a new micromechanical apparatus that is capable of conducting experiments on cemented grains with the application of complex load paths, which allows a more systematic study into cemented sands at the grain scale.
+Preliminary results on Leighton Buzzard sand (LBS) quartz grains cemented with gypsum are presented and discussed.
+The role of such an apparatus would be to provide the micromechanical input parameters needed for better DEM modeling of cemented sands.